Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Reinforcement Learning for Autonomous Driving

 \section{Reinforcement Learning for Autonomous Driving}

-One possible application area for RL is autonomous driving.
-This setting favors certain RL systems, whereas other previously-discussed properties map to specific implementations of autonomous driving.
-In this section, we discuss these relations in detail.
-In the first subsection, we set the previously introduced categorization of RL in relation to autonomous driving tasks.
-In the second subsection, we discuss the components of an autonomous car to understand how RL is applied and how RL potentially interacts with additional components within the car.
+One widely used application area for RL is autonomous driving.
+We first link the RL categorization to autonomous driving tasks (Sec.\ref{sec:adtasks}), then discuss car components to show how RL is applied and interacts with them (Sec.\ref{sec:components}).